cuzelac/vim-rubocop/README.md

 You can also use the `:RuboCop` command together with options.
 For example, `:RuboCop -l`, `:RuboCop -a` and so on.

+You can use the `:RuboCopAutoCorrect` command to write out your buffer, run `rubocop -a` on the file and re-open it in your buffer.
+This will prevent the results window from opening.

 ### Configuration File

 To run with the specified configuration file, add the following line to your `.vimrc` file: